saweeet/saweeet.github.io/content/en/cat-sitting.md

 - 	Sunday, 12 October dinner 5.30pm

 **Front door entering/leaving**
-- When entering, lead with your foot as you open the door to block any cats from sneaking out the front door.
-Once inside, close the door behind you and head straight to the kitchen area to give them both a treat (Greenies).
-This teaches the cats to follow you straight to the kitchen for a treat instead of running out the front door.
+- When entering, lead with your foot as you open the door to block any cats from sneaking out.
+Once inside, close the door behind you and head straight to the kitchen to give them both a treat (Greenies).
+This teaches the cats to follow you to the kitchen instead of running out the front door.
 Say ‘Sit’ and when both are sitting, say ‘Good job’ and immediately place a treat on the floor in front of each cat.
-- Keep external doors closed as we want to discourage cats from running outside.
+- Keep external doors closed to prevent cats from running outside.
 If having guests over, see our [Having Guests over](./cat-sitting/#having-guests-over) section below.
 - If you need to leave the front door open for long periods, place the cats in the kitchen area with both sliding doors closed.
 For example, until all guests have arrived or when you need to bring in lots of shopping/groceries.
 - For the front screen door, you may leave it unlocked.